FAQ

 A: Anyone currently enrolled in a graduate program, with special preference given to those in MBA or joint MBA programs.

-Q: What is the difference between the Core Program and the MBArk2Boulder Food Leadership Conference?
+Q: What is the difference between the Core Program and the MBArk Sustainability & Food Leadership Conference (formerly MBArk2Boulder)?

-A: The Core Program takes place in conjunction with the Natural Foods Expos – trade shows that attract tens of thousands of people and thousands of companies; MBArk2Boulder is a dedicated conference and a much more intimate event.
-The application process for the Core Programs is competitive (see below), while MBArk2Boulder employs a simple first-come, first-served registration process.
-Also, the Core Programs are somewhat more focused on networking, while MBArk2Boulder has a greater emphasis on educational sessions.
+A: The Core Program takes place in conjunction with the Natural Foods Expo – a trade shows that attract tens of thousands of people and thousands of companies; the Sustainability Conference is a stand-alone event and is much more intimate.
+The application process for the Core Programs is competitive (see below), while the Sustainability Conference employs a simple first-come, first-served registration process.
+Also, the Core Programs are somewhat more focused on networking, while the Conference has a greater emphasis on educational sessions.

-Q: If I participate in the MBArk2Boulder Food Leadership Conference, does that have any bearing on my eligibility for the Core Program?
+Q: If I participate in the MBArk Sustainability & Food Leadership Conference, does that have any bearing on my eligibility for the Core Program?

 A: No. They are independent events.
-Registration in MBArk2Boulder does not impact your application to the Core Program.
+Registration in the Conference does not impact your application to the Core Program.

 Q: If I have already participated in the Core Program once, can I apply again?